 “It’s like fine tuning a formula one car!”

 Paul is taking part in The Longest Day for the second time this year and says he’s really excited.
 “The whole thing is just great, from taking the day off from work, to the anticipation of the big day, and seeing if I can improve on last year.
 I’ll be making mental notes on how to manage myself, and that’s what golf is about, managing yourself pre, during and after the game.
 It’s like fine tuning a formula one car!
-I’ll be playing with Matt Burke, Warren Smith and I’m not sure on the fourth victim yet!
+I’ll be playing with Nick Davis, Adam Peacock and Daniel Garb.
 You can’t just take anybody you see, you’ve got to be able to spend a full day with them under challenging conditions!

 For anyone thinking of taking part in The Longest Day, Paul recommends you start playing 18 holes regularly and take up walking – if you’re going to the gym, get on the treadmill and get your feet ready, do a lot of stretching!

 Staying sun safe on the course this summer

 The Longest Day takes place in the height of summer, when both UV and heat can be extreme.
 Cancer Council encourages golfers to practice sun-smart behaviours when they are out on the course by: